darey-io/globomantics-vagrant/README.md

 # Naming Conventions for the servers

-## Client/Utility
+## Management Node
-A Client/Utility server for remote management and administration
+This is the client machine within Globomantics Infrastructure.
+We shall be using this for remote management and administration

 ## Jenkins Server
 CI/CD pipelines

-## Kubernetes Cluster - I will be using kubernetes to deploy different applications and technologies, such as
+## Kubernetes Master/Nodes - I will be using kubernetes to deploy different applications and technologies, such as
 - ELK stack
 - Python app
 - Java app